flukejones/asusctl/README.md

 # BUILDING

-Requirements are rust >= 1.75 installed from rustup.io if the distro provided version is too old, and `make`.
+Rust and cargo are required, they can be installed from [rustup.rs](https://rustup.rs/) or from the distro repos if newer than 1.75.

 **Ubuntu (unsuported):**